AngeloHYang/Blog/Feb. 2019/Finding Divisors - Algorithm Simplification.md

 The problem with the method below is that it's time consuming.
 Let's take a look at this graph:

 ![cut in half](cut-in-half.png)

+It isn't hard to tell that a divisor of a number besides itself can't be greater than half the value of the number.
+For example, the second greatest divisor of 64 is 32, the second greatest divisors of 28 is 14, the second greatest divisor of 9 is 3.

+Therefore, we can simply search from 1 to half the value of the number.

+	for numberCounter in range(1, int(inputNumber/2 + 1)):
+		if inputNumber % numberCounter == 0:
+			print(numberCounter, "is a divisor of", inputNumber)
+	print(inputNumber, "is a divisor of", inputNumber)